 - I am happy to do an Telehealth visit online should you have concerns about masking.

 My office is set up with appropriate physical distancing in mind, both in common areas and private offices, and I will only be closer briefly when necessary, during feeding and/or oral assessments.

-I have supplemental air purifiers in all office spaces with filters rated to capture COVID-19 particles.
+I have several supplemental air purifiers in all office spaces with filters rated to capture COVID-19 particles.

 All clients are sent a health screening form 18-24 hours prior to their office visit, which must be completed at least two hours prior to our appointment.
 Clients who do not complete the screening will be transitioned to a virtual/telehealth visit or rescheduled.